stele1 Spec

 Steepness (climb.steepness)

-this respresents the steepness of the wall as the climber progresses. this is a rough sketch of the climb and is treated stepwise. the "from" value can be anything from 0 to 1 and each segment must be in order
+this represents the steepness of the wall as the climber progresses. this is a rough sketch of the climb and is treated stepwise. the "from" value can be anything from 0 to 1 and each segment must be in order

 Examples